pborenstein/pborenstein.com.2019/src/pages/prolegomena.md

 There are things I don't want:

-- Any JavaScript framework
+- a JavaScript framework
-- Things that pop up & get in your way
+- things that pop up & get in your way
-- Huge hero pictures on the front page
+- huge hero pictures on the front page
-- Comments
+- comments